4thel00z/emaild_archived/README.md

 ## Description

 emaild is a cool email daemon 😎 which can schedule email sending to a later time in the day and also handle bulk requests.
-Communication happens through a unix domain socket, which means two thinks:
+Communication happens through a unix domain socket, which means two things:
 - this is a unix software
 - this software is intended for local usage